 |PrePay Power||Standard||€1,278||Compare now|

-Calculating the best prepay electricity deals
+Costs involved with prepay electricity deals

-- Prepayment service charges: an annual fixed cost in addition to top up payments
+- Prepayment service charges: an annual fixed cost in addition to top up payments.

 Switching is straightforward

 Switching energy supplier is often wrongly considered to be a complicated and difficult process.
 In fact, it is very simple.